TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-options/Index.rst

    Description
          If set, then the clickmenu in the top frame is always shown.
-Default is that it's shown only if the pop-up menus are disabled by user or by browser.
+Default is that it is shown only if the pop-up menus are disabled by user or by browser.